UKHomeOfficeForms/hof-examples/apps/date-component/README.md

 validate: ['required', 'before']
 ```

-The above example would mean a user must enter a value before today's date otherwise a validation will be triggered.
+The above example would mean a user must enter a value before today's date otherwise a validation error will be thrown.

 ### Date argument